 Bateman Equations for Nuclear Transmutation

 These equations are usually used for the exact evolution of isotopic changes in the nuclear fuel during fuel depletion.
-Fuel depletion is usually modelled mathematically as a set of differential equations known as evolution equations.
+Fuel depletion is usually modeled mathematically as a set of differential equations known as evolution equations.

 Special Reference: Jerzy Cetnar, General solution of Bateman equations for nuclear transmutations.
 Annals of Nuclear Energy 33 (2006).
 January 2006.